Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 “Is there an echo ‘round here?”

-Mick barks a laugh when he guesses my thoughts: “Ha! – The young missus thought ya might not be stupid enough to get into a car with a lurid old man.
+Mick barked a laugh when he seemed to guess the reason for her continued hesitation.
+“Ha!
+The young missus thought ya might not be stupid enough to get into a car with a lurid old man.
 Glad to see yer not just blonde.
 Here!”

-He hands me a note out the car window.
-It’s the one I left on Lin’s bed.
+He handed her a note out the car window.
+It was the one she had left on Lin’s bed.

-In fact, if there was one definition left of the word ‘enough’ it would be this:
+In fact, Carrie thought, if there was only one definition of ‘enough’ this would be it.

-Let’s beat on then, if you still want to …
+Let’s beat on then if you still want me in your boat.